cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 "Asset Stripping" was thought of as the removal of application stored non-data assets using compromised accounts and sessions, including data theft, collecting micro deposits, and collecting refunds.
 However this asset removal, extraction or copying from applications used as repositories is no different from other data harvesting at the time of extraction.
 The only difference is the assets have value in other non-application contexts and may include fiat money, credit, refunds, financial instruments, reputation, virtual assets (e.g. status, score, virtual currency, identity), awards and points, and possible physical assets the application provides contol over.
 But this value is often very subjective.

-Since these are data, it was considered this threeat action was actually part of scraping.
+Since these are data, it was considered this threeat action was actually part of Scraping.
 The objectives of the attacker and consequences are data and application specific.
 It was therefore not included as a separate term.

 #### Code modification